-A Mountain Projects Senior Nutrition Center meets in the Town Hall Cafeteria Monday through Friday from 9am to 1pm.
+Before COVID-19, a Mountain Projects Senior Nutrition Center met in the Town Hall Cafeteria Monday through Friday from 9am to 1pm.
 This program provides a nutritionally balanced meal, crafts, health promotion, seminars, field trips, bingo, and a time to socialize.
 The Congregate Nutrition Program is available free of charge to anyone age 60 or over.
 Anyone 55 or older is welcome to participate, for a nominal fee.
 828/926-0866 x110 is the number to contact them at Town Hall when they are meeting again.

 The Maggie Valley Branch of the Haywood County Library is located in Town Hall as well.
 The Library is located on the west side of the building and is open Tuesday and Thursday from 9am to 5pm.
 828/356-2541